rezazad68/transdeeplab/README.md

 - Other arguments and flags can be given to the `test.py` file if some settings need to be modified but `--ckpt_path` and `--config_file` are the only required arguments.

-- Trained weights for our best-reported results in the paper are easily accessible from [this link](https://drive.google.com/drive/folders/17AYvKNYIHYvbhkOEE8VRO5vbADNYQEVG?usp=sharing), where you could download it as a sole folder via [gdown](https://github.com/wkentaro/gdown) or setting specific links listed under the below table.
+- Trained weights for our best-reported results in the paper are easily accessible from [this link](https://drive.google.com/drive/folders/17AYvKNYIHYvbhkOEE8VRO5vbADNYQEVG?usp=sharing), where you could download it as a sole folder via [gdown](https://github.com/wkentaro/gdown) or setting specific links listed under the below table:

 | Model setting name | Pre-trained weights | `--config_file` name|
 | --- | --- | --- |